jankowtf/bumpr/README.md

 - The function returns the old and new version as a `list` string.
 If along the way something when wrong (wrong user input) or when you wanted to quit on purpose, the function returns `list()`.

+## Rollback behavior

+### bumpPackageVersion()

+If something should go wrong in `bumpPackageVersion()`, the function takes care of rolling back all changes to `DESCRIPTION` that might have been made.

+#### Example: intentional error

+### bumpGitVersion()

+If the use decides to quit a version bump or in case anything should go wrong in `bumpGitVersion()`, the function takes care or rolling back all changes:

+1. Changes in `DESCRIPTION`
+2. Changes in `CHANGES.md`
+3. Changes in `NEWS.md`
+4. Last Git commit corresponding to the version bump
+5. Git tag that was associated to the new version

 -----

 ## Classes and constructors